 The post-run wash takes approximately 30 minutes.

-You can install a second licensed copy of the MiSeq Reporter on another computer.
-However, that computer must be connected to the same network as your MiSeq or the network location of the output folder.
+You can install a second licensed copy of MiSeq Reporter Software on another computer.
+However, that computer must be connected to the same network as your MiSeq System or the network location of the output folder.
 The computer must meet the following minimum hardware and software requirements: 64-bit PC with at least 8GB RAM (16-32 GB RAM for optimal performance), Windows Vista or Windows 7, and at least 1 TB of available hard disk space.

 Yes.
 The new MiSeq software package is backward compatible with v2 reagents.
 Using the RFID feature, the MiSeq automatically recognizes which kit version is loaded for the run and chooses the appropriate Q-table.
 There are no changes to v2 workflows.